GSA/notifications-admin/docs/notify-pilot-info.md

 3.  **Sign up to pilot Notify:** Already think this might be the tool for you?
-We’re looking for benefit-administering partners to co-design a pilot program to test U.S. Notify for specific use cases.
+We’re looking for benefit-administering partners to co-design a pilot program to test Notify,gov for specific use cases.
     Early adopters will have wrap-around set-up support from the Studio and an opportunity to shape the future of this product.

-## US Notify Demo
+## Notify.gov Demo